 Edinburgh offers a wide range of postgraduate degrees involving Modern European Languages.
 The Italian postgraduate programme offers supervision for the MSc, MPhil and PhD degrees.

-Most postgraduates study first for an MSc, choosing either the MSc by Research or taught interdisciplinary degrees, such as Comparative and General Literature, Theatre and Performance Studies or Translation Studies.
+Most postgraduates study first for an MSc, choosing either the MSc by Research or taught interdisciplinary degrees, such as Comparative and General Literature or Theatre and Performance Studies.